Kirkpatrick Model of Training Evaluation

 Kirkpatrick Model of Training Evaluation: this article provides a practical explanation of the Kirkpatrick Model of Training Evaluation.
 Highlights include: what the Kirkpatrick model of Training Evaluation is, what the four level of training evaluation are, how to use the model and an introduction to the Kirkpatrick New World Model.
 After reading, you will understand the basic concepts of this assessment tool.
 Enjoy reading!

 What is the Kirkpatrick Model of Training Evaluation?

-Kirkpatrick’s Model of Training Evaluation is a model developed by Professor Donald Kirkpatrick in 1959 at the University of Wisconsin.
+The Kirkpatrick Model of Training Evaluation is a model developed by Professor Donald Kirkpatrick in 1959 at the University of Wisconsin.
 It is still used 40 years later to evaluate the effectiveness of training programmes.

-Kirkpatrick asked himself about the importance of evaluation in a training process and what impact value is given to the work actions of the trainees and how this process can positively contribute to the development of skills and improvement of processes in the workplace.
+Donald Kirkpatrick asked himself about the importance of evaluation in a training process and what impact value is given to the work actions of the trainees and how this process can positively contribute to the development of skills and improvement of processes in the workplace.